KL2 Clinical Scholars Program

 A core component of the Scripps Translational Science Institute (STSI) is the education and cultivation of the next generation of clinical/translational scientists.
 Young physicians envisioning a career as clinician-scientists or clinical trialists are ideal candidates for the KL2 Clinical Scholars Program.
 The KL2 grant is an NIH-sponsored professional development award that allows for a recently trained clinical physician or other advanced-degree heath professional to pursue a Master’s Degree in the discipline of Clinical and Translational Investigation (MCTI).
 Candidate KL2 Scholars who have already obtained master’s or PhD degrees may qualify for an individualized KL2 pathway in The Scripps Research Institute’s (TSRI) PhD or post-doctoral programs.

-Conducted collaboratively with the Kellogg School of Science and Technology at TSRI, the Master’s Degree in Clinical and Translational Investigation (MCTI) program is a 2-3 year research-centric educational endeavor that is complemented by coursework and a series of seminar based activities directed at preparing the young investigator for a career as a clinical and/or translational scientist.
+Conducted collaboratively with TSRI’s Graduate School of Science and Technology, the Master’s Degree in Clinical and Translational Investigation (MCTI) program is a 2-3 year research-centric educational endeavor that is complemented by coursework and a series of seminar based activities directed at preparing the young investigator for a career as a clinical and/or translational scientist.
 Additional information is listed below and further detailed in the KL2 Handbook.

 The program is aimed at early-career physicians who have discovered a passion for science/discovery and have a desire to translate basic science discoveries or technologic innovations into meaningful clinical practice interventions.
 Scholars are enrolled during residency or fellowship training or shortly after embarking upon a clinical career.